matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 the join candidate.

-Once the joining server has the room ID and the join candidates, it then needs to obtain enough of the current state of the room to fill in the required fields of the ``m.room.member`` event.
+Once the joining server has the room ID and the join candidates, it then needs to obtain enough information about the room to fill in the required fields of the ``m.room.member`` event.
 It obtains this by selecting a resident from the candidate list, and requesting the ``make_join`` endpoint using a ``GET`` request, specifying the room ID and the user ID of the new member who is attempting to join.

 The resident server replies to this request with a JSON-encoded object having a single key called ``event``; within this is an object whose fields contain some